-According to the latest report by Economist Intelligence Unit (EIU), Amsterdam is the safest city in Europe.
-By comparison, London ranked 14th in the same report.
+According to the latest report by Economist Intelligence Unit (EIU), Amsterdam is one of the safest cities in Europe.
+By comparison, London didn’t make it to the top five in the same report.

-The report included 60 cities around the world and analysed 57 indicators contained within four types of safety.
-These four main categories were digital, infrastructure, health and personal security.
+The report included 60 cities around the world and analysed 76 indicators contained within four types of safety.
+These four main categories were digital, infrastructure, health, and personal security.

-Like anything, it comes down to personal preference.
-Both are bustling capital cities with incredibly appealing aspects and huge variety.
+Like anything, at the end of the day, it comes down to personal preference.
+Both Amsterdam and London are bustling capital cities with incredibly appealing aspects and huge variety.
 London has more to offer and more going on, just by the sheer size of it but Amsterdam, for such a small capital, does pretty darn well.